lmiller1990/design-pattenrns-for-vuejs/src/pdf/API-REQUESTS.md

 This is better.
 If something breaks in either the `<Login>` or Pinia, the test will fail.

-Wouldn't it be great to avoid mocking `axios`, too?
+Wouldn't it be great to avoid mocking Axios, too?
 This way, we could not need to do:

 ```js
 let mockPost = vi.fn()